 Examples of QR codes being used in events

 1. BookMyShow introduces paperless tickets

-While the Coachella Valley Music Arts festival draws quite the audience, with the programme consisting of 160 artists, variety of food and so much more, this year, the audience might have to use their smartphones for more than just live tweeting and posting.
+While the Coachella Valley Music Arts festival draws quite the audience, with the program consisting of 160 artists, a variety of food and so much more, this year, the audience might have to use their smartphones for more than just live-tweeting and posting.
 The festival is all set to unveil a scavenger hunt consisting of scanning QR codes to avail access to various challenges and to earn coins and badges, making the festival more interactive, with the help of these very QR codes.